User Score: 14050

 --Jack Benny cameo: After Ed claims to have found a one-dollar bill in the lobby, Benny comes on stage to claim it.

---Kirby Stone Four (instrumental & vocal quartet) perform "It's A Really Big Show (Shoe)" with Ed Sullivan.
+--The Kirby Stone Four and Ed Sullivan perform "It's A Really Big Show Tonight."

 --The Shirleys (novelty balloon sculpting group) - act includes group throwing balloons into the audience.